You & your investments

-The JLP Lifecycle has three phases:
+The JLP Lifecycle is closing

 You’re likely to be a member of the DB Section of the Scheme if you worked at the Partnership before 1 April 2015.
 XPS is the administrator of the DB Section.